8 Unique RV Parks Every Camper Should Visit

 This post may contain affiliate links.
 See our affiliate disclaimer here.

-Hi-Way Haven in Sutherlin, Oregon seems like a typical RV park at first glance.
+At first glance, the Sutherlin / Umpqua Valley KOA Holiday in Oregon seems like a typical RV park.
 When the sun sets, the experience begins.
 This unique RV park was built on the site of a classic drive-in theater.
-The movie screen is still in place, and they play classic movies several nights a week.
+The 100-foot movie screen is still in place, and they play classic movies several nights a week.

 The movies are included in the price of the RV site, and delicious, fresh popcorn is also provided.
-When booking, ask for a campsite directly behind the screen so you can view the movie from your home on wheels.
+When booking, choose a movie-view campsite to view the film from right outside your home on wheels.

-The town was restored in the 1950’s and is now the site of large campground.
-In addition to campsites, the ghost town offers museums, mine tours, historic train rides, restaurants and shops.
+The town was restored in the 1950s and is now the site of a large campground.
+In addition to campsites, the ghost town offers museums, mine tours, historic train rides, restaurants, and shops.

 Oasis RV Park and Golf Course